frank8922/CIM111/week10/readme.md

 Using inline-block it only affects the elements the display property is applied to.

+* allow other elements to sit to their left and right
+* respect top & bottom margins and padding
+* respect height and width

 #### Float

 When setting float on elements it affects elements around it.